cwarden45/DTC_Scripts/Helix_NatGeo_2.0/README.md

 I also had to sort by chromosomal order and position prior to plink file conversion, and remove non-canonical chromosomes.

 Plink inferred my sex was female with this smaller set of markers.
-I tried to do HLA typing with SNP2HLA and HIBAG (similar to [Genes for Good](https://github.com/cwarden45/DTC_Scripts/tree/master/Genes_for_Good)), but I got an error message that all markers were excluded.
+I tried to do HLA typing with SNP2HLA and HIBAG (similar to [Genes for Good](https://github.com/cwarden45/DTC_Scripts/tree/master/Genes_for_Good)), but I got an error message that all relevant markers were already excluded.